Krisnadi/mtx-simple-app/README.md

 ## Social Login
 ##### Facebook
 Since the Facebook app is in development mode and will not be verified by Facebook, you will not be able to login with your Facebook account.
-We provide a test account for you to try the Log in with Facebook:
+This is a test account provided to try the Log in with Facebook:
 * email: sqlphbofvn_1640076620@tfbnw.net
 * password: testing12345